 When the temperature drops, your coop needs to be a warm refuge.
 The key is to insulate without sacrificing ventilation.
 Insulating the walls and ceiling with foam board or Reflectix helps retain heat, but you must ensure there’s still a way for moist air to escape to prevent frostbite.
 Covering the insulation with thin plywood paneling will protect it from pecking chickens.
 Block any drafts coming from cracks or holes, but keep your vents slightly open.
 Another great tip is to use the deep litter method, where you continuously add fresh, dry bedding like straw or pine shavings.
 This creates a natural, compost-like warmth from the ground up, keeping your chickens’ feet toasty all winter long.

-Keeping Your Flock Cool in the Summer
+Simple Ways to Keep Your Flock Cool in Summer

 Chickens can struggle in high heat, so a cool coop is essential for their health.
 The number one priority is ventilation.
 A coop with plenty of windows and vents allows for cross-breezes that carry hot air out.
 Some of the best designs include detachable panels or flaps that can be opened for maximum airflow during heatwaves.
 If you live in a particularly hot climate, consider installing a fan.
 An exhaust fan placed high up will pull stale, warm air out, while intake vents positioned lower will draw in fresh, cooler air.
 Providing ample shade over the coop and run will also make a huge difference on those long, sunny days.